nubs/bizgolf/README.md

  *     string sample The expected output, trimmed according to the rules of the
  *         hole.
  *     string stderr The stderr output.
- *     string constant The constant variable and its value.
+ *     string|null constantName The constant's name, if used.
+ *     mixed|null constantValue The constant's value, if used.
  */
 function judge($hole, $image);
 ```